hpjjayara/hpjjayara/README.md

 ### Hi there 👋

-I'm undergraduate student of IIT
+I'm undergraduate student of Informatics Institute of Technology (Affiliated with University of Westminster, UK)

 <!--
 **hpjjayara/hpjjayara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.